Skip to content

 What this engagement is not

-Trial counsel is not local counsel.
-The engagement is not a paper-signing role, and the trial-counsel attorney is not standing by to satisfy SCR 42 while the lead firm runs the case.
-The trial-counsel attorney is the trial.
+Trial counsel is not a paper-signing role.
+The trial-counsel attorney is not standing by to make an appearance while the referring lawyer runs the case; the trial-counsel attorney carries the trial.

 Related